2015 Company Profiles

 The Misanthrope 2010

-Tony Harrison updated his famous 1973 version of Moliere's play to the present day.
+Tony Harrison updated his famous 1973 version of Moliere's play for this, the second collaboration between Shakespeare at the Tobacco Factory and the Bristol Old Vic.

 Alceste Simon Armstrong